USS Ulvert M. Moore: Philippines campaign

-Sinking Japanese submarine Ro-115

 On 31 January, Ulvert M. Moore secured from the search at 1607 and steamed to join up with TG 77.4.
 En route, the destroyer escort received a radio message from USS Boise telling of a surfaced submarine on a southeast bearing 8 nmi away.
 USS Bell and USS O'Bannon left Boise's screen to investigate.
 Bell closed to 4 nmi before the enemy submarine—identified by postwar accounting as the Japanese submarine —submerged.
 At 2037, Ulvert M. Moore received orders to assist in the search and arrived at the scene to complete the hunter-killer group.
 The destroyer escort detected the submarine at 2152 but briefly lost the contact.
 Regaining the contact at 2210, she fired her first Hedgehog pattern four minutes later.
 At 2227, she fired another |Hedgehog pattern; and three explosions rumbled up from below—muffled noises intermingling with "crunching noises."
 Twice more, the destroyer escort attacked like a persistent terrier.
 Another pattern of 7.2-millimeter projectiles left the Hedgehog mount at 2302, hit the water and plunged downward; 12 seconds later a sharp "crack" followed, as did "distinct and definite bubbling and hissing noises."
 Men on the destroyer escort's fantail reported seeing a large bubble burst on the surface.

 Ulvert M. Moore closed the vicinity of the strong contact at 2336 and again at midnight.
 The eighth attack proved to be the killer; for, 15 seconds after the Hedgehog projectiles hit the water, three violent explosions sent out concussions felt by topside personnel in Ulvert M. Moore and the three other ships.
 A last explosion rumbled up from below—the death agony of the Ro-boat and a "definite bluish light similar to burning gas" was noted.
 For two hours, the ships searched the vicinity to confirm the "kill".
 Men topside in Ulvert M. Moore noted the strong odor of diesel oil, an object which resembled a life jacket, small boxes and pieces of deck planking, and a considerable amount of paper.

-Supporting Iwo Jima and Okinawa operations
+Iwo Jima, Okinawa, and the end of the war

 Ulvert M. Moore retired to Ulithi and remained there from 6 to 18 February before departing with other ships of CortRon 70 and Tulagi, as part of TU 50.7.3 to provide antisubmarine protection for the carriers which would furnish close air support for the forces attacking Iwo Jima.
 The ship thus began her most grueling period, as she steamed continuously for 78 days to support this operation and the subsequent one against Okinawa.
 The destroyer escort operated with Tulagi and, later, USS Anzio, southeast of Okinawa.
 During the Okinawa operation, President Roosevelt died on 12 April, a loss felt not only by the nation and the Fleet, but by his son Comdr.
 Roosevelt, Ulvert M. Moore's commanding officer.